• Skip to primary navigation

 Jump to Recipe

-• jalapeño peppers - A good pepper should be firm, deeply colored and slightly shiny.
+• jalapeño peppers - I love the pop of green color and the little bit of heat from the jalapeño.
+Substitutions: Poblanos or hatch chiles (when in season), both work well.
+A good pepper should be firm, deeply colored and slightly shiny.

-• garlic - Raw garlic cloves should be firm without any dark spots.
+• garlic - The pungent flavor of the raw garlic is balanced perfectly with the sweetness of the tomatoes.
+Raw garlic cloves should be firm without any dark spots.

 • black pepper - Freshly ground is best.